looptailG/musescore-31edo-tuner/README.md

 ![image](https://github.com/looptailG/musescore-31edo-tuner/assets/99362337/dacd45b3-dc7e-4f1e-8ed3-5fea6f26330c)

 - [Neutral circle of fifths notation](https://en.xen.wiki/w/31edo#Notations), using half and sesqui sharps and flats.
-In this system, a half sharp or half flat indicates an alteration of 1 EDO step, and a sesqui sharp or a sesqui flat an alteration of 3 EDO steps.
+In this system, a half sharp or a half flat indicates an alteration of 1 EDO step, and a sesqui sharp or a sesqui flat an alteration of 3 EDO steps.
 For example, a chromatic scale between <code>C</code> and <code>D</code> would be written as:

 ![image](https://github.com/looptailG/musescore-31edo-tuner/assets/99362337/fcb25851-e60a-4892-b757-a9a29b4030b0)